-Instead, they want to maintain the image to their environment of an overworked, overtaxed person who should be given more consideration.
+Instead, they want to project the image of an overworked person to those around them, overworked Maintain people to whom more consideration should be given.
 If tasks actually fail because of the negative attitude, passive aggressive people feel confirmed in their incompetence.
 Here a vicious circle closes.

-Boycotting and manipulation are clearly signs of a passive aggressive personality.
-If these people do not see the point of a task or simply do not feel like doing a certain activity, they leave it alone.
+Boycott and Manipulation are clearly signs of a passive aggressive personality.
+If these people see no point in a task or simply have no desire for a certain activity, they leave it alone.
 To the outside world, the deliberate omission is presented as an oversight.